chromaui/chromatic-docs/jenkins.md

          sh "yarn chromatic --project-token=${CHROMATIC_PROJECT_TOKEN}"
       }
     }
-     /* 👇 Checks if the current branch is master and runs Chromatic with the auto-accept-changes flag */ stage('Deploy to Chromatic and auto accept changes') {
+    /*👇Checks if the current branch is master and runs Chromatic with the flag to accept all changes */ stage('Deploy to Chromatic and auto accept changes') {
       when {
          branch 'master'